skill-mind/skillnet-exam-server/Readme.md

-# Contributing to SkillNet: Empowering Careers with Blockchain
+# Contributing to SkillNet: Empowering Exams with Innovation

-Thank you for your interest in contributing to SkillNet! **SkillNet** is a blockchain-powered job platform designed to connect job seekers with top employers.
-Our **backend** is built with **Node.js** and integrates with **StarkNet** blockchain to ensure secure, verifiable hiring processes.
+Thank you for your interest in contributing to SkillNet!
+SkillNet is a cutting-edge platform designed to host secure and efficient online exams.
+Our backend is built with Node.js and utilizes modern technologies to deliver a seamless testing experience for educators and candidates.

 ## Project Overview

-**SkillNet** is a next-generation recruitment platform that:

-- **Empowers Job Seekers:** Provides verified credentials and direct access to job opportunities.
-- **Supports Employers:** Ensures trust in hiring through blockchain-authenticated candidate profiles.
-- **Enhances Hiring Transparency:** Uses StarkNet blockchain for secure, fraud-proof hiring.
+**SkillNet** re-imagines online examinations by:

+- **Empowering Educators:** Offering robust tools for creating, scheduling, and managing exams.

+- **Enhancing Candidate Experience:** Delivering a user-friendly and secure testing environment.

+- **Ensuring Exam Integrity:** Incorporating advanced proctoring solutions and real-time analytics for fair assessments.

 ### Features
-- Verified certificate for employers.
+- Exam creation and scheduling tools

+- Secure, real-time exam monitoring and proctoring

+- Comprehensive performance analytics

+- Customizable exam templates

+- Integrated communication channels
 ---

 ## How to Contribute